 Granting us access to unparalleled insights, and informing critical decision-making, the capabilities of Machine Learning (ML) and statistical models enable a wealth of benefits.

-However, when developing and producing these models, we must be aware of both the inherent challenges involved and risk of introducing unwanted biases through incorrect representation.
+However, when developing and producing these models, we must be aware of both the inherent challenges involved and risk of introducing unwanted biases.

 From navigating these complexities when training ML models, to ensuring that data collected is high-quality and secure, we encounter many of these challenges throughout incident modelling projects